dhani1990/html-training/README.md

 ### What Are HTML & CSS?
-- HTML, HyperText Markup Language, gives content structure and meaning by defining that content as, for example, headings, paragraphs, or images
+- HTML, HyperText Markup Language, gives content structure , for example, headings, paragraphs, or images

-- CSS, or Cascading Style Sheets, is a presentation language created to style the appearance of content—using, for example, fonts or colors.
+- CSS, or Cascading Style Sheets, is a presentation ,  language created to style the appearance of content—using, for example, fonts or colors.

 ### Document structure